Human Centered Design: Leveraging Research for Creative Social Innovation

 3. Insight: Older generations tend to focus on prevention and longer-term solutions, while younger generations focus on once-for-all quick fixes to the problem.

 Question: How might we turn quick fixes into a long-term solution?

 Develop a network of workplace health influencers by providing content and support to lead engagement activities in workplaces, and ultimately inspire colleagues to make healthy eating choices during office hours.

 Solution 2.
 Healthy Eats: a 3rd party food safety certification provider

 Giving average consumers access to food safety certifications and data based on comprehensive supply chain assessments of restaurants.

 - Don’t start with the problem; start with your target audience in mind.

 - Respect differences in team members’ backgrounds.
 When there’s disagreement, run with two different ideas.

 - Find inspiration in people, but don’t overlook yourself as part of the target audience.

-Jenny Chen joined AlphaSights in July of 2017 and serves as an associate for our consulting accounts.
+Jenny Chen joined AlphaSights in July of 2017 and served as an associate for our consulting accounts.